-The grant amount will be up to 80 per cent of eligible project costs (grant percentage).
+The grant amount will be up to 80 per cent of eligible project expenditure (grant percentage).

-- The minimum grant amount is \$25,000 (GST Exclusive). - The maximum grant amount is \$400,000 (GST Exclusive).
+- The minimum grant amount is \$25,000. - The maximum grant amount is \$400,000.

-The remaining 20 per cent of eligible project costs we consider your contribution.
+You are responsible for the remaining 20 per cent of eligible project expenditure plus any ineligible expenditure.

 You can fund your contribution from any source including State, Territory and local government grants.
+This contribution can be provided through a number of sources including, your organisation, other non-government organisations/project partners, and other non-Commonwealth government funding.